variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture--gynecology-problems-am-i-a-good-fit-to-help-you-with-your-problem.md

 * any other symptoms that happen at repeated intervals during our cycle
 * menopause, when our natural rhythms often go completely haywire

 Our menstrual and hormone cycles absolutely lend a level of intense complexity to the picture when treating female patients.
-On top of everything, these factors need to be considered even if a women is coming in for something “totally unrelated”, like digestive issues or fatigue!
+On top of everything, these factors need to be considered even if a woman is coming in for something “totally unrelated”, like digestive issues or fatigue!

 ### Treatment constantly changes